-Mr. Lukasina presented an updated Connect 2050 Scenario Framework chart which includes options for consideration in terms of mobility investment and development foundations.
-Mr. Lukasina drew attention to the Plans and Trends Scenario section which includes adopted community plans and trends, but does not assume additional funding.
+Mr. Lukasina stated that additional information was included in the agenda packet.
+He presented an updated Connect 2050 Scenario Framework chart which includes options for consideration in terms of mobility investment and development foundations.
+He reminded all that work will continue on the framework to incorporate feedback received through an online survey.